While more women are travelling solo than ever before, it seems men are less inclined to take the plunge. We asked some men to find out why…

-There are of course hundreds of thousands of men who travel alone for pleasure , that’s a given – but when you weigh up the stats, not to mention the mental boost travelling on your own gives you, it’s a travesty more of us aren’t slinging a backpack over our shoulders and going to find out to the world armed with Tic Tacs and wanderlust.
-So, just why aren’t we keeping up with the Bridget Joneses?
+There are of course hundreds of thousands of men who travel alone for pleasure, that’s a given – but when you weigh up the stats, not to mention the mental boost travelling on your own gives you, it’s a travesty more of us aren’t slinging a backpack over our shoulders and going to find out to the world armed with Tic Tacs and wanderlust.
+So, when it comes to adventure holidays, why aren’t we keeping up with the Bridget Joneses?

 A fear of going it alone?

-To get some answers (look at me, going all Louis Theroux) I spoke to men between the ages of 24 and 38, hoping it would shed some light on why solo travel is generally seen as a largely female pursuit.
+To get some answers (look at me, going all Louis Theroux) I spoke to men between the ages of 24 and 38, hoping it would shed some light on why solo female travel trumps male solo holidays in the popularity stakes.
 “Of those people you know who’ve ever travelled on a big foreign trip by themselves,” I asked, “how many have been women?”

 80%” came one reply.
 “65-70%” estimated another.
 “A lot” said somebody who wasn’t keen to get numerical.
 “They have all been female!” laughed another.